 The Limantour Beach and Muddy Hollow Creek dams were removed in 2008 by the National Park Service in order to restore natural ecological processes and functions to over 15 acres of tidal marsh.
+In addition to dam removal, the National Park service constructed five frog ponds at Limantour Beach to provide open-water habitat for frog species that relied on habitat created by the old dams.
 Scientists and Park staff monitored the area to measure restoration success.

 The removals of the Limantour Beach and Muddy Hollow Creek dams restored the natural transition zones between freshwater and saltwater habitats.
-The restoration of this connectivity will enhance the ability of anadromous fish (e.g. steelhead trout, coho salmon) to survive even in the face of a changing climate.
+The restoration of this connectivity enhances the ability of anadromous fish (e.g. steelhead trout, coho salmon) to survive even in the face of a changing climate.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Estero de Limantour Coastal Watershed Restoration Project [Case study on a project of the Point Reyes National Seashore].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/estero-de-limantour-coastal-watershed-...
-(Last updated April 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/estero-de-limantour-coastal-watershed-restoration-project (Last updated October 2021)